-00:01:38:05 - 00:01:40:08 GUEST Thanks, Matt.
+Thanks, Matt.
 Great to be here.
-Thanks for inviting.
+Thanks for inviting me.

-Me.
 Not at all.
 Well, I feel like I've got so much I need to learn about this subject.
-So I'm really excited about delving in, to a little bit about your background and how you see the market, but but a place that I always like to start with these conversations is really trying to understand why.
-And how did you get into real estate?
+So I'm really excited about delving into a little bit about your background and how you see the market, but but a place that I always like to start with.
+These conversations is really try to understand why and how did you get into real estate?

-Yeah, it's, really interesting question.
-So, growing up in Cape Town.
-So I'm from South Africa, hence the accent, growing up in Cape Town, my parents told me that I have to do a business degree, and I really wanted to do interior design, and they said, no, get a business degree first.
+Yeah, it's a really interesting question.
+So growing up in Cape Town, so I'm from South Africa, hence the accent, growing up in Cape Town, my parents told me that I had to do business degree and I really wanted to do interior design, and they said, no, get a business degree first.
 So I was like, what is the closest thing to interior design?

-So I was like, oh, probably.
-So I went to study, property economics or real estate investment at the University of Cape Town, for four years.
-Got my, undergrad and then, honors, which is, I think, the equivalent of your masters.
+So I was like, oh, property.
+So I went to study, property economics or real estate investment at the University of Cape Town for four years.
+Got my, undergrad and then honors, which is, I think, the equivalent of your masters.
 Yeah.
-And I was so over studying at that point that I just went straight into the industry, and yeah, in my final year.
+And I was so over studying at that point that I just went straight into the industry and yeah, in my final years.